-Gang strategy partners have also developed a Post-Incident Neighbourhood Support Framework to reassure and support neighbourhoods affected by traumatic events.
-The framework is designed to better coordinate communities’ responses to traumatic incidents (e.g. drive by shootings, murder, home takeovers and major arrests) that are potentially gang-related, and to build community resilience.
+- Partners have developed a framework for implementation, the Post-Incident Neighbourhood Support Networks, to support neighbourhoods affected by traumatic events.
+It’s designed to better coordinate community responses to traumatic incidents ‒ such as shootings, murder, home takeovers, or major arrests.
+It also aims to build community resilience.

-As part of the Ottawa Street Violence and Gang Strategy, our street violence prevention initiatives aim to positively engage young people with their families, their schools and their communities to prevent gang involvement.
+The strategy’s street violence prevention initiatives aim to positively engage young people with their families, their schools and their communities to prevent involvement in street-level violence.

 To date, our partners have:

-- Integrated the YOW Program Ottawa to bridge the gap between youth and the services they need.
+- Worked with the YOW Program Ottawa to bridge the gap between youth and the services they need.

-- Ottawa Community Youth Diversion Program: Successfully supporting over 350 at-risk youth through this program, which helps youth in conflict with the law.
+- Ottawa Community Youth Diversion Program: Successfully supporting over 350 at-risk youth through this program, which assists youth in conflict with the law.